wjkennedy/jira-jupyter-binder/README.md

 > "Convert your Python source code to Jupyter notebook with zero intervention."

-The examples are from the Atlassian Python API repo: https://github.com/atlassian-api/atlassian-python-api
+The examples are from an unofficial Atlassian Python API repo: https://github.com/atlassian-api/atlassian-python-api

 - jira
 - confluence